10-Day Guided Tour Package of the Complete Ring Road of Iceland with Reykjavik

 The Eastfjords is a 75-mile (120-kilometer) coastline stretch.
 It starts from the south in Berufjordur to the north in the fishing village of Borgarfjordur Eystri.

 The Eastfjords has spectacular ocean and mountain views and is rich in dense forests and sparkling lakes, adding life to the already incredible scenery.
 It also boasts an abundance of wildlife.
-You’ll see reindeer, seals, and different species of migratory birds, including the cute but elusive Atlantic puffins.
+You’ll see reindeer, seals, and different species of migratory birds, including the elusive Atlantic puffins.

 Read more